A filling is a way to restore a decayed and/or broken tooth back to its normal shape and function.

 If you have a tooth that requires a filling, we will first remove the decayed tooth material, clean the affected area, and then fill the cleaned-out cavity with a filling material.
 This filling will help prevent further decay by closing off any cracks or spaces where bacteria might enter.

 Composite Resin Fillings are tooth-colored fillings that create a more natural appearance.
 They can be used on either front or back teeth and provide good durability and resistance to fracture.
 These white fillings are less noticeable than amalgam (silver) fillings.
 Composite resin fillings usually last between 3 and 10 years.
 They may not be ideal for larger fillings as they may chip or wear over time.

 Dental Amalgam is a commonly used dental filling that has been used for over 150 years.
-It is a mixture of mercury with at least one other metal.
 Amalgam has many advantages over other restorative materials, such as low cost, strength, durability, and bacteriostatic effects.

 Amalgam is used in dentistry for several reasons.
 It is relatively easy to use and manipulate during placement; it remains soft for a short time so it can be packed to fill any irregular volume, and then forms a hard compound.
 Amalgam possesses greater longevity than other direct restorative materials, such as composite.
-On average, most amalgam restorations serve for 10 to 12 years, whereas resin-based composites serve for about half that time.
+On average, most amalgam restorations serve for over 20 years.
 However, with recent improvements in composite material science and a better understanding of the technique-sensitivity of placement, it should be noted that this difference is decreasing.